BarisCeyhun26/BarisCeyhun26/README.md

 ### 📌 Some of My Projects

-- 🔹 [Personal Website](https://github.com/yourusername/kisisel-web): A static website where I share my projects and blogs.
+- 🔹 [Personal Website](https://barisceyhun26.github.io/profile-site/): A static website where I share my informations.

 ---